Mezzanines

 - Cold Rolled Steel Mezzanines

-- Constructed with sheet metal that is cold rolled, which is below the recrystallization temperature of steel by break press into a c-channel instead of an I-beam.
-They’re lighter, offer a significant cut on investment, and tend to be more aesthetically appealing than hot rolled steel mezzanines, which makes them suitable for public buildings.
+- Constructed with sheet metal that is cold rolled below the recrystallization temperature of steel by break press into a C-channel instead of an I-beam.
+They are lighter, offer a significant reduction in investment, and tend to be more aesthetically appealing than hot rolled steel mezzanines, making them suitable for public buildings.
 The columns used are either tubular or tapered.
-The handrail and gates are similar to hot rolled mezzanines.
+The handrail and gates are similar to those of hot rolled mezzanines.

 - Custom Mezzanines

 - Mezzanines configured to consumer specifications.
-Custom mezzanines consist of parts that are not “off the shelf” and often call for custom fabrication.
+Custom mezzanines consist of parts that are not "off the shelf" and often require custom fabrication.

 - Free Standing Mezzanines